eidheim/Simple-Web-Server/README.md

 On Linux using g++: add -pthread

 Note: added -lboost_thread to make the json-example thread safe.
-On some systems you might have to write -lboost_thread-mt instead.
+On some systems you might have to use -lboost_thread-mt instead.

 #### HTTP